 - Ticket holders are encouraged to use the Light Rail which will transport fans starting from uptown with multiple on-boarding locations en route to Quail Hollow Club.
 Exit the Light Rail at the Sharon Road West Station where shuttles will then transport travelers to the entrance of the event.

-- Tickets will go on sale for General Parking this summer.
+- Tickets for General Parking are on sale

 - Parking will be available at the uptown Convention Center with shuttles continuously running to and from Quail Hollow Club, Tuesday through Sunday.

 - Uber and Lyft drop off and pick up locations will be designated on-site at Quail Hollow Club, walking distance from the tournament entrance.